 Connecting Pittsburgh residents to accessible mobility through a multimodal network of mobility hubs.

-In 2021, the City of Pittsburgh worked with the Pittsburgh Mobility Collective (PMC) and other community stakeholders to launch Move PGH, an equity-focused mobility pilot designed to connect residents to accessible mobility options through a digital platform and physically via a multimodal network of mobility hubs.
+The City of Pittsburgh worked with the Pittsburgh Mobility Collective (PMC) and other community stakeholders to launch Move PGH, an equity-focused mobility pilot designed to connect residents to accessible mobility options through a digital platform and physically via a multimodal network of mobility hubs.

 In the 21st century, Pittsburgh has transformed from a Steel City to a Smart City, becoming a model among cities in the United States and a hub for urban innovation.
 Despite these advancements, Pittsburgh remains largely dependent on cars.
 23% of households lack access to an automobile, and nearly one-third are ‘mobility insecure.’
 Even for those with access to cars, economic mobility is challenged by the fact that only 40% of the region’s jobs are accessible within a 90-minute commute.